Learn how to create a calm classroom using five effective strategies and tips on creating a calm corner and kit to help students.

 3. Read Children’s Books as a Class

-If you’ve been following our site for any time, then you know how much we value children’s literature and how stories help teach important social-emotional topics.
+If you’ve been following our site for any time, you know how much we value children’s literature and how stories help teach important social-emotional topics.
 Using books as mentor texts for your lessons on self-regulation and calming is no different.
 These books will help you teach children new ways of thinking and acting.

-Books can help kids see that it is okay to be who they are and to not always be in control.
+Books can help kids see that it is okay to be who they are and not always be in control.
 Books can also teach kids that it is okay to feel and how they can relieve overwhelming emotions.
 But most importantly, books teach kids new ways of thinking.
 Books help create a calm and connected classroom.

 Self-Regulation Mentor Texts